EPCCed/hpcss25/README.md

 issue `convert fuzzy.pgm fuzzy.png`.
 #### Timing

 The code prints out times: the calculation time and the overall run time.
-The calculation time just measures how long it to to apply the filter to the image **excluding** the IO overheads of reading in the fuzzy image and writing it out; the overall run time is the total time from start to finish.
+The calculation time just measures how long it took to apply the filter to the image **excluding** the IO overheads of reading in the fuzzy image and writing out the sharpened one; the overall run time is the total time from start to finish.
 To find out how long was spent in IO just subtract the two.

 #### Python example